unyieldinggrace/tortuga/README.md

 You will also need to add your own XPub key (for Bitcoin Cash) and/or your own Nano address in `data/config.json`

-Once deployed, you can test by going to http://your-domain/checkout/bitcoin-cash/your-product-code In the example data directory, the sample product is the preview of my book "Taxation is Slavery".
-You can buy the full book using this very payment gateway by going to https://beingbiblical.com/books/taxation-is-slavery.
+Once deployed, you can test by going to http://your-domain/checkout/bitcoin-cash/your-product-code In the example data directory, the sample product is the preview of my book _Taxation is Slavery_.

 ### Philiosophy